More

 Soul Kiwami

 Raul Ochoa, a.k.a.
-Soul Kiwami, is the Deputy Editor in Chief of Final Weapon and a News Writer at Game Rant.
-With a passion for the Japanese gaming industry, Raul is a huge fan of Nintendo Switch, PC hardware, JRPGs and fighting/action games. business email: [email protected]
+Soul Kiwami, is the Managing Editor of Final Weapon and a Games Writer at Game Rant with four years of writing and editing experience.
+Raul is passionate about the Japanese gaming industry, and he's a huge fan of Nintendo Switch, PC hardware, JRPGs, and fighting games. business email: [email protected]

 Latest articles